philipsahli/django-golive/README.md

 ### Restore

-Let you choose a previously taken backup of the target environment.
+Let you choose a previously taken backup of an environment.

     python manage.py restore ENV